ESedrak/log-parser/README.md

 - The log file is read one line at a time, with each line being processed as it's read (doesn't buffer the entire file into memory).
 - Use goroutines and channels to achieve concurrency for more efficient processing of log data
 - Configure various inputs (e.g. regex, requested number of returned IPs/URLs, the log file path)
-- If counts are equal:
+- If counts are equal, order by IP/URL (in ascending order)
-  - Order by IP/URL (in ascending order) i.e. now idempotent
+  - Now idempotent

 Design 3.0: